 Each workshop has been organized in advance and there is no switching between courses—once a student signs up for a workshop it is a commitment to attend that course.
 Please do not make separate plans with any student who asks if they can switch from one class to another.

 If any student is not participating at graduate level, behaves in inappropriate ways or dominates

-your workshop and you feel uncomfortable/unable to deal with this please let Andrew or Cella
+your workshop and you feel uncomfortable/unable to deal with this please let Cella

 During the afternoon of the last day of your workshop please set aside ten minutes for students to

 complete the online Summer Course Evaluation Form which is linked in the Berlin Program on the

 last day of each the three sessions, and available here.
 You should leave the room during this